-From highlighting your specimen tree, illuminating your garden path, or lighting your home for additional security, SF Landscapes & Construction can design and install the most energy-efficient lighting systems available.
+From highlighting your specimen tree, illuminating your garden path, or lighting your home for additional security, San Francisco Landscapes can design and install the most energy-efficient lighting systems available.
 By using low voltage and today's LED technology, we can enhance the enjoyment of your garden at a fraction of the energy cost.

 - Retaining Walls